NFMT Remix transparent

 Computerized Maintenance Management Systems (CMMS)

-• Maintenance planning: CMMS software helps facility managers plan and schedule preventive maintenance tasks, reducing the risk of equipment breakdowns and extending asset lifecycles.
+• Maintenance planning: A CMMS helps facility managers plan and schedule preventive maintenance tasks, reducing the risk of equipment breakdowns and extending asset lifecycles.

 • Work order management: CMMS streamlines work order management processes by allowing facility managers to create, assign and track maintenance tasks efficiently.

-• Asset tracking: CMMS systems provide a centralized repository for tracking assets, including equipment details, maintenance history and warranty information, facilitating better asset management and decision-making.
+• Asset tracking: The best CMMS software provide a centralized repository for tracking assets, including equipment details, maintenance history and warranty information, facilitating better asset management and decision-making.

 Computer-Aided Facility Management (CAFM) Software